SQream/sqream_docs/getting_started/cost_management.rst

 Creating a New Pool
 ^^^^^^^^^^^^^^^^^^^

-When creating a pool, it is crucial to remember that Worker assignment is only possible during the initial setup.
-It is recommended to carefully consider the number of Workers you intend to assign to new pools before their creation.
+When creating new pools, Workers must be assigned to them.
+The number of Workers allocated to the new pool will be automatically deducted from your default pool.

 1. In the sidebar, go to **Settings** and select the **Resource Pool** tab.
-2. To create a new pool, press **Create New Pool**, provide a pool name, and assign Workers.
+2. To create a new pool, select the **Create New Pool** button, provide a pool name, and assign Workers.

-   The number of Workers assigned to the new pool will automatically be reduced from your default pool.
+   Pool names are rendered as identifiers, which means they may not include whitespace characters.

+   See full list of :ref:`identifier rules<keywords_and_identifiers>`.

 Editing Existing Pools
 ^^^^^^^^^^^^^^^^^^^^^^

-To edit an existing pool, it must be in either an idle or suspended state.
+To edit an existing pool, the pool must be in either an idle or suspended state.

+1. In the sidebar, go to **Settings** and select the **Resource Pool** tab.
+2. Select a pool you wish to edit.

+   The pool you selected is now highlighted.

+3. To add or reduce Workers, in the pool's settings panel, select the number to the right of the **Worker Count**, and use the ``+`` or ``-`` key.
+4. To make this pool your default pool, go to the three-dot menu located in the top right corner of the pool panel, and choose **Make Default**.
+5. To rename pool, you may either:

+   * Go to the three-dot menu located in the top right corner of the pool panel and choose **Rename**
+   * Select the pool name in the pool's settings panel and rename pool
-1. Press the three-dot menu that is located in the top right corner of the pool you wish to edit and select one of the following:
+6. To delete pool, go to the three-dot menu located in the top right corner of the pool panel and choose **Delete**.

-   * Rename
-   * Make Default
-   * Delete Pool

 Setting Worker Parallelism Policy
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^